clintondurney/MyRunAnalyzer/README.md

 3. Become better at analyzing data through calculations and data presentation.

-4. Connect with skilled programmers who can critique my code and help when I am stuck.
+4. Connect with skilled programmers who can critique my code and help.

+5. Any comments, criticisms or requests are welcome.